PRRI Research Internship – Spring 2024

-PRRI offers research internship opportunities during the Spring 2022 semester to outstanding students who are currently enrolled in an accredited college or university.
+Public Religion Research Institute (PRRI) seeks outstanding students currently enrolled in an accredited college or university for its spring 2024 undergraduate or graduate research internship opportunities working a hybrid schedule from PRRI’s office in Washington, D.C.
 Research interns will aid in all aspects of the research process, including the development of survey questionnaires, data analysis, and the production of research reports.
-This is a paid internship ($20/hour) and may qualify for course credit, depending on the candidate’s institution.
+This is a paid internship for a maximum of 20 hours per week and may qualify for course credit, depending on the candidate’s institution.

 - Participate in all research team projects and activities, including team meetings – you will be a full member of the team!

-- Learn Stata and how to conduct survey data analysis
+- Learn how to conduct survey data analysis,

-- Experience using Microsoft Office applications (Word, Excel, PowerPoint)
+- Experience using Microsoft Office applications (Word, Excel, PowerPoint), and

-- Attain a better understanding of the research process – including designing and conducting real-world survey research
+- Attain a better understanding of the research process – including designing and conducting real-world survey research, and

-This is an internship for the spring semester of 2023.
-Based on mutual agreement, the intern should be able to work 10-25 hours per week for a minimum of 10 weeks.
+This is an internship for the spring 2024 semester.
+Based on mutual agreement, the intern should be able to work up to 20 hours per week for a minimum of 10 weeks (tentative start date January 22, 2024).
 Please indicate how many hours you want to work per week in your cover letter.
-Specific work hours will be determined between the intern and their supervisor at the time of on-boarding.
-Arrangements for office and/or virtual work will be determined at the time of on-boarding.
+Specific work hours and days in the office will be determined between the intern and their supervisor at the time of on-boarding.

 Instructions for Applying:

-Candidates should submit the following in Word or PDF format to Diana Orcés at firstname.lastname@example.org:
+Candidates should submit the following in Word or PDF format to Diana Orcés, Ph.D., at email@example.com:

-- Resume with name, contact information, and relevant coursework or experience (maximum 1 page),
+- Resume with name, contact information, and relevant coursework or experience (maximum one page),

-- Cover letter that addresses why you are interested and discusses any relevant coursework or experience (maximum 1 page),
+- Cover letter that addresses why you are interested and discusses any relevant coursework or experience (maximum one page),

-- One letter of reference from a professor at your institution (maximum 1 page).
+- One letter of reference from a professor at your institution (maximum one page).

-PRRI (Public Religion Research Institute), founded in 2009, is a nonprofit, nonpartisan organization dedicated to conducting independent research at the intersection of religion, culture, and public policy.
+Public Religion Research Institute (PRRI), founded in 2009, is a nonprofit, nonpartisan organization dedicated to conducting independent research at the intersection of religion, culture, and public policy.
 PRRI research explores and illuminates America’s changing cultural, religious, and political landscape.
 The organization’s mission is to help journalists, scholars, thought leaders, clergy, and the general public better understand debates on public policy issues, and the important cultural and religious dynamics shaping American society and politics.